charlie-wartnaby/udacity/self-driving-car/CarND-PID-Control-Project/README.md

 The PID control code is implemented in a straightforward manner fitting the template code structure, with most changes in PID.cpp.
-However, some changes were required to cope with the differing behaviour of the simulator in different graphics modes (see next).
+However, some changes were required to cope with the differing behaviour of the simulator in different graphics modes (see below).

 ## Expected effects of P, I and D terms

+The rubric asks for some description of the effect of the three different terms in the PID controller.

 ### Proportional term